wp-plugins/wp-ultimate-post-grid/readme.txt

 Use WP Ultimate Post Grid to create responsive grids for your posts, pages or any custom post type.
 Optionally add an isotope filter for any taxonomy associated with those posts.

+Go to our website for [documentation and video lessons on all our features](http://bootstrapped.ventures/wp-ultimate-post-grid/).

 An overview of the WP Ultimate Post Grid features:

 *   Use posts, pages or **custom post types** as the source